EmmaRamirez/emmaramirez.me/posts/01-05-18/piping-hot-a-rundown-on-the-pipeline-operator.md

 await f(x)
 ```

-You can await the result of an async function and pass it to the next function, like so
+You can await the result of an async function and pass it to the next function, like so:

 ```javascript
 const userAge = userId |> await fetchUsersById |> getAgeFromUser